Brexit negotiations: Role of the countries of the United Kingdom

 The constitutional lawyer and retired German Supreme Court judge Udo Di Fabio has stated his opinion that separate negotiations with the EU institutions by Scotland or Northern Ireland would constitute a violation of the Lisbon Treaty, according to which the integrity of a member country is explicitly put under protection.

 UK general election

 The start of negotiations was delayed until after the United Kingdom general election, which took place on 8 June 2017.
-Antonio Tajani, speaking on 20 April, said the early election should bring stability to the UK, which would have been good for negotiations.
-In the event, the election led to a hung parliament which has reduced the Prime Minister's room for manoeuvre; in particular in respect of the Irish border question due to her dependency on a confidence and supply agreement with Northern Ireland's Democratic Unionist Party.
+Antonio Tajani, speaking on 20 April, said "the early election should bring stability to the UK, which would have been good for negotiations."
+In the event, the election led to a hung parliament which reduced the Prime Minister's room for manoeuvre; in particular in respect of the Irish border question due to her dependency on a confidence and supply agreement with Northern Ireland's Democratic Unionist Party.